swiftlang/swift-evolution/proposals/Results-Improvements.md

 This sample API always returns a `Result` type, even the function `update(user:result:)`.
 To create a success case of a `Result<Void, Error>`, the call `Result<Void, Error>.success(())` is necessary.

-Sometimes an API call results into a failure, but the error should be discarded and replaced to an empty valid value, eg. a default value or `nil`.
+Sometimes an API call results into a failure, but the typed error should be discarded and replaced to an empty valid value, eg. a default value or `nil`.

 This proposal adds this two additions:
 1. shorter creation of the success case